 This introduction to the United States Navy’s Black admirals is accomplished using color portraits and bibliographical profiles highlighting their brilliant naval careers.

-The forty-seven 24X30 inch handsomely framed pictures also show a color photograph of the aircraft the admiral flew or the ship they commanded.
+The forty-nine 24X30 inch handsomely framed pictures also show a color photograph of the aircraft the admiral flew or the ship they commanded.

 The exhibit highlights the role Black Americans played in defending our nation and serves as a source of inspiration to all young people that the American dream, of hard work yielding great rewards, can still come true.